Javi Cueto

-Javier "Javi" Cueto Suárez (born 11 January 2001) is a Spanish footballer who plays as a forward for Atlético Madrid B, on loan from Oviedo B.
+Javier "Javi" Cueto Suárez (born 11 January 2001) is a Spanish footballer who plays as a forward for Avilés Industrial.

 Club career

 Born in Gijón, Asturias, Cueto joined Real Oviedo's youth setup in 2016, from Caudal Deportivo.
 He made his senior debut with the reserves on 20 October 2018, coming on as a second-half substitute for Edu Cortina in a 2–1 Segunda División B away win against SD Amorebieta.

 Cueto scored his first senior goal on 5 May 2019, netting the opener in a 1–1 draw at CD Izarra.
 On 31 July 2020, he renewed his contract with the club.

 Cueto made his professional debut on 19 September 2020, replacing Borja Sánchez in a 1–1 away draw against CD Mirandés in the Segunda División.

 On 15 July 2022, Cueto was loaned to Segunda Federación side Atlético Madrid B, for one year.

+On 19 August 2024, Cueto signed with Avilés Industrial in the fourth tier.